-AFEX and Glencore jointly signed a Production Sharing Agreement for the highly prospective Matanda Block in the Republic of Cameroon in April 2008, after jointly applying for the block in an international bid round held in 2007.
-The Matanda Block has an area of approximately 1,200 km² and is located partly onshore and partly offshore in the Douala Basin, close to the commercial capital city of Douala.
+AFEX and Glencore Exploration Cameroon Ltd (Glencore) (together the Consortium) jointly signed a Production Sharing Agreement for the highly prospective Matanda Block in the Republic of Cameroon in April 2008, after jointly applying for the block in an international bid round held in 2007.
+The Matanda Block has an area of 1,235 km² and is located partly onshore and partly offshore in the Douala Basin, close to the commercial capital city of Douala.
 The block is operated by Glencore who hold 90%, the remaining 10% being held by AFEX.

 The Matanda Block is situated in the prolific Gulf of Guinea petroleum province, one of Africa’s richest hydrocarbon zones.
 Numerous historical oil and gas discoveries have been made in the onshore area close to the block and the block itself contains two gas-condensate discoveries made by Gulf Oil in the early 1980’s.
 More recently, significant oil and gas discoveries have been made adjacent to the block by Bowleven PLC on the offshore Etinde Block and by Victoria Oil & Gas PLC on the onshore Logbaba Block which is now being developed.